 Our games sessions are based on developing a wide range of skills, increased knowledge of a sport and an understanding of the benefits of exercise.

 We are fortunate to have two off-site venues and three on-site venues including an outdoor area, a sports hall and a gymnastics and dance studio.
 Our major sports are rugby, football, cricket and netball.
-We also run an extensive programme in many other sports including tennis, hockey, swimming, volleyball, High 5 netball and skiing.
+We also run an extensive programme in many other sports including tennis, hockey, swimming, table tennis, rounders, fencing, street dance, High 5 netball and skiing.